Azure/acr/docs/CMK/README.md

 ### Current limitations

-* Disabling encryption for a registry is not supported.
+* Disabling encryption for a registry will be supported in a future release.
-* Other registry features like geo-replication, content-trust and VNet integration will also be supported in a future release
+* Content-trust is not supported.
-* This feature is only enabled on a newly created registry
+* This feature is only enabled on a newly created registry.

 ## Whitelist your subscription to use the feature